On-disk format and design#

 8-bit

-An 8-bit field (alignment_units) from which the entry’s alignment is calculated.
+An 8-bit field (alignment_units) used to calculate the entry’s alignment.
 The alignment in bytes is (alignment_units + 1) * 16.
 This allows for alignments from 16 to 4096 bytes.

 Key Length